top of page

 No Electronics at Camp

 In the interest of students focusing on camp, science, and the people around them, this is an electronics-free camp.
-We will hold phones and give students access to them each evenings for 10 minutes if they'd like to call parents.
+We will hold their phones and give students access to their phones each evenings for 10 minutes if they'd like to call parents.

 ____________________